Eric9435/eric9435.github.io/english/writing/index.md

 # 📘 English Writing Blog

 Welcome to the Writing section!
-Here you'll find all posts related to English Listening — including tenses, sentence structure, and writing skills.
+Here you'll find all posts related to English Writing — including tenses, sentence structure, and writing skills.

 ---